earthly/website/blog/_posts/2022-07-19-analyze-amzndata-pyth.md

 ---
-title: "Put Your Best Title Here"
+title: "Analyze Your Amazon Data with Python"
 categories:
   - Tutorials
 toc: true
-author: Adam
+author: Mr. Unity Buddy

 internal-links:
  - just an example
 ---

-# Analyze Your Amazon Data with Python

 How much have you spent on Amazon?
 Well, that’s a kind of interesting question to find an answer to.
 And it’s the type of question I like to answer using Python.